nostadt/chrome-theme-goose-on-grassland/README.md

 # Goose on grassland

-Goose on grassland is a Theme for the Browser Google Chrome which comes with no costs.
+Goose on grassland is a theme for the Browser Google Chrome which comes with no costs.
 You can install it from the
 [official webstore](https://chrome.google.com/webstore/detail/goose-on-grassland/bgkebiblmhpplhdcheodnappdccappeb).